Keith Adams continues AROnline‘s series devoted to celebrating the great and the good that used to be familiar UK street furniture.

 Who remembers the Astra Mk1, a blisteringly capable, fun-to-drive small car that redefined Vauxhall’s standing in the small car field?
 We do, and we love ’em!

 The Astra was a landmark car for Vauxhall.
-It was a new entrant into the front-wheel drive VW Golf sector – a fast-growing area of the market – and went straight to the head of the class when it was launched in early 1980, replacing the ageing Viva HC in the process.
+It was a new entrant into the front-wheel-drive Volkswagen Golf sector – a fast-growing area of the market – and went straight to the head of the class when it was launched in early 1980, replacing the ageing Viva HC in the process.
 Sales success quickly followed and, within no time, the conservatively styled two-box from Vauxhall has a familiar sight in the UK.

 Mind you, it wasn’t perfect – the gearing was too long (fifth was a leisurely 25mph/1000rpm more suited to the Cavalier) – and it wasn’t until 1984, that it was dropped, thus turning the GTE into a genuine Golf GTI rival (and Escort XR3i killer).
 Ironically, within months of the optimum GTE being unhatched, it was replaced by the aerodynamic Mk2 – an entirely different proposition.

 So why do we consider the Astra Mk1 too be an unsung hero?
-After all, it sold well and helped radically change perceptions of Vauxhall (alongside 1981’s Cavalier Mk2) but also indoctrinated fleet managers across the land to the idea of reliable front-wheel drive company cars.
+After all, it sold well and helped radically change perceptions of Vauxhall (alongside 1981’s Cavalier Mk2) but also indoctrinated fleet managers across the land to the idea of reliable front-wheel-drive company cars.
 Quite simply because there are so few left today and this fine car seems to have been forgotten, except by a handful of enthusiasts.
-As we’ve already said, the Astra range started off slowly, but soon expanded – you could buy it with that wide range of engines already discussed, as well as in two-, three-, four-, and five door saloon/hatchback form, as well as a three- or five-door estate.
-For the early 1980s, this level of choice was truly heady stuff!

 The Astra therefore remained a front-runner in its class pretty much to the point it was replaced by its (strangely unappealing) successor, the aero-bodied Astra Mk2.
 Its chief rivals in the UK, aside from the Escort, were the VW Golf (a bit player at this time, due to high prices and a small dealer network), Talbot Horizon, and (from 1983) Austin Maestro.
 It could be argued – certainly for keen drivers – that the Vauxhall’s appeal transcended them all.

 Its decent into bangerdom, though, was quick and painful.
 Rust was a killer, as were toffee camshafts (in the overhead cam models), gearboxes and driveshafts.
 By the late 1990s, numbers were thinning alarmingly – and today, it’s nearly extinct.
-That’s why now is, perhaps, as good a time as any to declare the Astra an unsung hero, bemoaning the fact that it seems that none of its (very capable) British-built successors seemed to recapture the magic of the 1980 original.
+That’s why now is, perhaps, as good a time as any to declare the Astra an unsung hero, especially now that the latest (German-built) version is the first one in decades that recaptures its original excellence.